karare1/quiz-game/README.md

       - ABOUT button - clicking on the ABOUT button will display a pop-up box with the game rules.
 It includes all information the player needs to know before they start the game.
       - START button is placed in the middle and have a different colour to underlay its importance.
 Clicking on this button will redirect the player to the game page where they can start the quiz.
       - TOP SCORE button will forward the visitor to the list of 7 best results.
-    - Overall the body layout is simple and easy to understand and navigate the user.
+    - Overall, the body layout is simple and easy to understand and navigate the user.
   - _Footer_
     - Similarly to the header, the footer remains the same regardless of the webpage.
       It contains a name of the production company and a year of production.